germanfgv/firecrest-v2/docs/setup/arch/external_storage/README.md

 # Data Transfer

 ## Architecture
-FirecREST enables users to upload and download large data packages of up to 5TB each, utilizing S3 buckets as a data buffer.
+FirecREST enables users to upload and download large data files of [up to 5TB each](https://docs.aws.amazon.com/AmazonS3/latest/userguide/qfacts.html), utilizing S3 buckets as a data buffer.
 Users requesting data uploads or downloads to the HPC infrastructure receive [presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) to transfer data to or from the S3 storage.

 Ownership of buckets and data remains with the FirecREST service account, but FirecREST creates one [bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html#CoreConcepts) per user.
 Each file transferred (uploaded or downloaded) is stored in a unique identified [data object](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingObjects.html) into the user's bucket.
 Data objects within the buckets are retained for a configurable period, managed through S3's [lifecycle expiration](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-expire-general-considerations.html) functionality.
 This expiration period, expressed in days, can be specified using the `bucket_lifecycle_configuration` parameter.

-The S3 infrastructure can either be owned by the datacenter or AWS.
-All that's required is an valid service account to handle bucket creation and the generation of presigned URLs.
+The S3 storage can be either on-premises or cloud-based.
+In any case it is required an valid service account having sufficient permissions to handle buckets creation and the generation of presigned URLs.

 ### External Data Upload

-Uploading data from the extern of the HPC infrastructure requires the use of the [multipart upload protocol](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html).
-The data packet must be divided into parts, with the size limit of each part configurable via the `max_part_size parameter`.
-The specified value must be lower than [S3's maximum limit](https://docs.aws.amazon.com/AmazonS3/latest/userguide/qfacts.html) of 5GB per part.
+Uploading data from the extern of the HPC infrastructure requires users to apply the [multipart upload protocol](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html), therefore the data file shall be divided into parts.
+The size limit of each part is defined in the response of FirecREST to the upload call.

+Tha maximum size of the parts can be configured via the `max_part_size parameter`.
+The specified value must be lower than [S3's maximum limit](https://docs.aws.amazon.com/AmazonS3/latest/userguide/qfacts.html) of 5GB per part and it is applied to any upload data call.

-The user needs to specify the name of the file to be uploaded, the destination path on the HPC cluster and the size of the file, which allows FirecREST to generate the set of presigned URLs for uploading each part.
-After the user completes the upload process, an already scheduled job transfers the data from the S3 bucket to its final destination on the HPC cluster, typically in dedicated storage.
+The user needs to specify the name of the file to be uploaded, the destination path on the HPC cluster and the size of the file, which allows FirecREST to properly generate the set of presigned URLs for uploading each part.

+After the user completes the upload process, an already scheduled job transfers the data from the S3 bucket to its final destination on the HPC cluster, typically in a dedicated storage.
+To enhance performance, this job should be scheduled on a partition capable of supporting concurrent executions to enable parallel data transfers.
+The implementation of this partition may vary based on the hardware resources available in the cluster.
+Utilizing dedicated nodes could further improve responsiveness and improve the overall throughput of the data transfer.

 The diagram below illustrates the sequence of calls required to correctly process an upload.